abhinendrayadav/ProVA/data/responses.md

 ## Activity_error/Assessment_errors
 * Activity_error/Assessment_errors
-  - For any of the errors like - 1.
-Registered but not able to start the assessment,  2.Not able to Re-attempt for the assessment, 3.Incorrect options/Incorrect in formation - reach put to ProU
+  - Please reach out to ProU if you face any of the following errors: 1.
+Registered but not able to start the assessment, 2.
+Not able to Re-attempt for the assessment, 3.
+Incorrect options/Incorrect information

 ## Activity_error/Course_stopped
 * Activity_error/Course_stopped
-  - If you have skipped any step in between, please re-register and follow all the steps.
-If you have not skipped any steps in between, please try taking the course once again, could be a glitch.
-If you have already tried doing that, please send a screenshot and highlight your observations and send it to ProU
+  - Please check the following:1.
+Do you have a good network connection, 2.
+Have you completed all intermittent steps in the course.
+If not, please re-register and complete the course.
+3. if non of the above, please send the error screenshot to ProU."

 ## quick_links/links
 * quick_links/links
   - Quick Links [GitLab](http://gitlab.prolifics.com/) [Projector](https://app.projectorpsa.com/) [PPM](https://ppm.prolifics.com/) [PEP](https://pep.prolifics.com/) [ADP](https://www.ess.adp.in/ESS4/default.aspx)